You Know Exactly What Needs to Get Done. Starting it is The Problem.

 I’ve bought productivity products before and never used them.
 How is this different?

 The products you bought probably required you to set up a system, learn a new app, or read a 200-page guide before you got your first result.
-This one’s first action is pressing play on a 15-minute audio tomorrow morning.
-If you do that one thing, you have already used it.
-The entire system is designed around the assumption that your brain will resist starting — so the first step is made as small as physically possible.
+This entire system is designed around the assumption that your brain will resist starting — so the first step is made as small as physically possible.

 If you recognize any part of the 4:47pm description above — the busy day with nothing to show, the inbox you close and reopen, the task that has been on your list for two weeks — the Command Center was designed for you.
-You don’t need a formal diagnosis.
-You need a process built for a brain that struggles with initiation, not one built for a brain that doesn’t.

 The 30-day clear morning guarantee